-Except for time spent on meditation practice, you’re not sitting around doing literally nothing.
-Place the least important tasks and smallest as the top priority on your to do list.
+Except for time spent on meditation practice, it’s not true that you’re not sitting around doing nothing.
+Place the least important tasks and the smallest as the top priority on your to-do list.
 Plan to watch a few YouTube videos.
 Give yourself time to read on the internet.
-Which apparently you’ve already found time to do by reading my blog, so thanks for that.
-Imagine that you’re procrastinating on those tasks too.
+Apparently, you’ve already found time to do this by reading my blog, so thanks for that.
+Imagine that you’re procrastinating on those tasks, too.
 Either you’ll get a lot of quick dusting done, or you might just finally get to painting your next masterpiece.

-While I’m procrastinating on that talk I need to have with Lamount Montgomery about how are rent is due and how he is not contributing, I might as well get some of my artwork done or at least sketch a little.
+Sure, I’m procrastinating on that talk I need to have with Lamount Montgomery (about how are rent is due and how he is not contributing).
+In that time, I might as well get some of my artwork done or at least sketch a little.

 Work together, not alone

 DON’T just get help, be a helper yourself.